 Morning Childcare is available for students from 6:30-8:30 a.m.
-This service is provided at a rate of \$5.00 for the first hour (or \$6.00 per day if arriving before 7:30 a.m.).
-Afternoon Childcare is available from 3:45-6:00 p.m. and is provided at a rate of \$5.00 for the first hour (or \$6.00 per day if picked up after 4:45 p.m.).
+This service is provided at a rate of \$7.00 per student per day.
+Afternoon Childcare is available from 3:45-6:00 p.m. and is provided at a rate of \$7.00 per student per day.
 If a parent picks up a child late more than once, a letter will be sent informing them a late fee will begin being assessed for every late pick up.
 The late fee rate is one dollar per minute and will be added to that day's fee each time a parent is late.
 Call the school office for more information.
 For safety reasons, all students who need to arrive before 8:30 and who remain in the building after 3:45 must go to Childcare unless other arrangements have been made in advance.
+You will be billed monthly to your tuition account as a childcare fee.